Senexis/Studentenhuis/README.md

-# "Studentenhuis" Android App
+# "Studentenhuis" Project
-Accompanying API is available at https://github.com/Senexis/Studentenhuis-API.
+A simple meal management system API with an accompanying Android app.